-There is not much documented regarding the trade of painters prior to the 13th century, however, in 1502; the Lord Mayor of London formed: "The Worshipful Company of Painter / Stainers Guild", which protected the trade secrets of paint formulas and application methods so that "just anyone" could pick up a brush and call themselves a "painter" without having proven their talent and recieved recognition from the guild.
+There is not much documented regarding the trade of painters prior to the 13th century, however, in 1502; the Lord Mayor of London formed: "The Worshipful Company of Painter / Stainers Guild", which protected the trade secrets of paint formulas and application methods so that not "just anyone" could pick up a brush and call themselves a "painter" without having proven their talent and recieved recognition from the guild.

 In the United States early 1900's, people who claimed that they were "painters" most likely were.